jofraley/Hacking_JavaScript/labs/jsapi/style_simple_popup/lab.md

            title: "Total Population"
          }]
   }, "infoDiv");
 * Play with the popup docking within the view.
-Have the popup dock in the top-right of the view and no allow user to undock.
+Have the popup dock in the top-right of the view and not allow user to undock.
 See [popup for more info](https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-Popup.html#dockOptions)